American Airlines Flight 383 (2016): Fire

-At 14:30 Central Daylight Time (CDT), Flight 383 was cleared for takeoff on runway 28R.
+At 14:30 (2:30 PM) Central Daylight Time (CDT), Flight 383 was cleared for takeoff on runway 28R.
 The aircraft commenced its takeoff roll one minute later with Captain Kochenash as the pilot flying and First Officer Ditzel as the pilot monitoring.
 At 14:31:32, Ditzel called out "eighty knots," however, 11 seconds after this callout was made, the cockpit voice recorder (CVR) recorded a loud noise.
 The aircraft began to veer right and Kochenash rejected the takeoff.

 Ditzel radioed to the control tower, "American three eighty-three heavy stopping on the runway."
 The controller had already noticed the engine failure and responded "roger roger.
 Fire," advising the crew of the situation.
 Ditzel asked the tower controller, "do you see any smoke or fire?"
 The controller said, "yeah fire off the right-wing."
 He then ordered the fire trucks to be sent to the aircraft.
 Kochenash called for the engine fire checklist, the right engine was shut off, and its fire extinguisher was activated.
 Kochenash then called for the evacuation checklist, during which the flight attendants had already initiated an evacuation, despite the command not having been given (which is not required).
 After shutting down the left engine, Kochenash finally gave the evacuation command and sounded the evacuation alarm.
 The first emergency exit (the left overwing window exit) was opened 8 to 12 seconds after the aircraft stopped.
 After completing the evacuation checklist, the pilots then evacuated.

 The right side of the fuselage suffered considerable fire damage.
 The right wing collapsed about midway along its length.
 American subsequently declared the aircraft a hull loss.
 The accident marks the 17th hull loss of a Boeing 767.

-On the same day, FedEx Express Flight 910 had crash-landed in Fort Lauderdale-Hollywood International Airport; everyone was unharmed.

 Investigation and recommendations

-In July 2017, GE Aviation issued a Service Bulletin recommending that airlines perform regular inspections of first- and second-stage disks of all CF6 engines built prior to 2000.
+In July 2017, GE Aviation issued a Service Bulletin recommending that airlines perform regular inspections of first- and second-stage disks of all CF6 engines built before 2000.

-On January 30, 2018, the National Transportation Safety Board (NTSB) issued its final report on the incident involving American 383.
+On January 30, 2018, the National Transportation Safety Board (NTSB) issued its final report on the accident involving American 383.
 It traced the origin of the failure in disk 2 to a "discrete dirty white spot" that in the Board's judgement would have been undetectable, at manufacture or subsequent inspection, with the inspection techniques available.
 The NTSB made several safety recommendations as a result, not only with regards to the engine and aircraft but also to issues raised by the evacuation.